jaspreet1388/25S_CST8919_Lab_2/README.md

 ## Objective

-In this lab, you will:
+In this lab, we will:
 - Create a simple Demo Python Flask app
 - Deploy a the app to Azure App Service
 - Enable diagnostic logging with Azure Monitor